 Natural vs. Synthetic: Which is Better?

-- Synthetic options: Lab-made nutrients, sometimes more concentrated but risk overconsumption.
+- Synthetic options: Lab-made nutrients, sometimes more concentrated, but risk overconsumption.

 Neither is always better.
-Your choice depends on your diet, lifestyle, and any deficiencies.
-For example, someone low in iron might benefit from Floradix Iron Liquid.
+A range of meat cuts, natural oils, vegetables, spices, and herbs is available. Â For instance, a person with low iron can benefit from Floradix Iron Liquid.
 Others might prefer a multivitamin.

 Creating a Balanced Diet for Hair Wellness

 A balanced diet is key for strong, healthy hair.
 It should include vitamins, minerals, and proteins.
 This helps your hair grow well and reduces breakage.
-Here’s how to make it happen:
+Here’s how to make it happen.

 Incorporating Nutrients into Your Daily Meals